 Section 3: The Church Office – Full Service or Self Serve

 - Full Service: The staff in the admin office can provide many services for your team or group, provided your request is turned in at least two weeks before your deadline.
 Work requests should be submitted to the Office Manager.

 Copying & Folding: The staff can provide black ink copies for you.
 We usually have an assortment of colored paper on hand, but if you need a specific color or type of paper, you may need to provide it.
 We also have a folding machine that will handle most normal folding jobs.

 Mailing:The church has a postage meter for church-related mail.
-If you have a large mailing, please make arrangements with the Office Coordinator to run it through the meter for you.
-If you are planning a large special mailing, you should check with the Office Coordinator well in advance so she can be sure we have adequate postage in the meter.
+If you have a large mailing, please make arrangements with the Office Manager to run it through the meter for you.
+If you are planning a large special mailing, you should check with the Office Manager well in advance so she can be sure we have adequate postage in the meter.

-Etcetera: If you need something, ask the Office Coordinator, who will be able to tell you if we can do it and, if we can, to schedule it.
+Etcetera: If you need something, ask the Office Manager, who will be able to tell you if we can do it and, if we can, to schedule it.

 - Self Serve: We keep the administrative office stocked with normal office supplies, paper, envelopes, etc. If you need something you don’t see, just ask a staff member.
 Feel free to use the photocopier for church related materials only.

 - Please Don’t Touch the Computers: The IT Team has agreed that the church’s computers and ancillary equipment should be used by the church staff only.
 This rule was made to insure the integrity of the system and the database.
 Any exceptions to this must be made by the IT Team Chair in consultation with the church staff.

 There are many ways to promote and educate the church community about events and programs.
 Currently, the most widely read are the weekly E-nnouncements with links to more detail on our website, our monthly Chanticleer newsletter, and Facebook posts.
 Below is an overview.